shadowwalker/next-pwa/README.md

 ### Available Options

 - disable: boolean - whether to disable pwa feature as a whole
-  - default to be disabled during `dev`
+  - default to disabled during `dev`
   - set `disable: false`, so that it will generate service worker in both `dev` and `prod`
   - set `disable: true` to completely disable PWA
 - register: boolean - whether to let this plugin register service worker for you
   - default to `true`
-  - set to `false` when you want to handle register service worker yourself, this could be done in `componentDidMount` of your root app.
+  - set to `false` when you want to handle register service worker yourself, this could be done in `componentDidMount` of your root app. you can consider the [register.js](https://github.com/shadowwalker/next-pwa/blob/master/register.js) as an example.
 - scope: string - url scope for pwa
   - default to `/`
-  - set to `/app`, so that all sub url under `/app` will be PWA, all other url paths are still normal web app.
+  - set to `/app`, so that all sub url under `/app` will be PWA, other url paths are still normal web app with no PWA support.
 - sw: string - service worker script file name
   - default to `/sw.js`
   - set to other file name if you want to customize the output service worker file name

 ### Other Options

-`next-pwa` uses `workbox-webpack-plugin`, other options which also could be put in `pwa` object can be find [here](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).
+`next-pwa` uses `workbox-webpack-plugin`, other options which could also be put in `pwa` object can be find [**ON THE DOCUMENTATION**](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).
 If you specify `swSrc`, `InjectManifest` plugin will be used, otherwise `GenerateSW` will be used to generate service worker.

 ## How To